driver733/blog/_posts/2018/07/2018-07-27-props-file.md

 ---

 John is a newcomer to Java and has faced the need to save key-value pairs to a file.
-John reaches stackoverflow for help and find the JDK [Properties] class...
+He reaches stackoverflow for help and finds the JDK [Properties] class...

 <!--more-->